Contacts: Arlee Boyett

 Tennis Club is a club designed to give exercise and effective tennis lessons to players of all levels, to create a inclusive community based around tennis, and to create a competitive college tennis team.

 Our club is a service club which performs a range of activities which help the community and the state.
 We have 3 tenets, service, fellowship and leadership.
-These are all encompassing to describe what our club stands for and if there are any questions you can email me.
+Click here to view this club’s registration information.

 The New Institute of Sushi is a DIY ethos collective of innovators, artists, computer scientists, engineers and bleeding-edge radicals.
 Together we create sushi out of local, sustainable and inexpensive ingredients and proceed to disseminate our craft to our fellow comrades in arms against the corporate oligarchy.